wp-plugins/zotpress/readme.txt

 Author: Katie Seaborn
 Requires at least: 3.0.4
 Tested up to: 3.2.1
-Stable tag: 4.3
+Stable tag: 4.4

 Zotpress displays your Zotero citations on Wordpress.

 == Description ==

-[Zotpress](http://katieseaborn.com/plugins/ "Zotpress for WordPress") displays your [Zotero](http://zotero.org/ "Zotero") citations on Wordpress.
-It also extends Zotero's meta functionality by allowing you to add thumbnail images to your citations.
+[Zotpress](http://katieseaborn.com/plugins/ "Zotpress for WordPress") brings scholarly blogging to WordPress.
+This plugin displays your [Zotero](http://zotero.org/ "Zotero") citations on your Wordpress blog.
 [Zotero](http://zotero.org/ "Zotero") is a community-based cross-platform citation manager that integrates with your browser and word processor.

 = Features =
-* Display your Zotero citations on your blog
+* Display your Zotero citations on your blog using in-text citations and bibliographies
 * Display citations, collections, or tags
 * Selective CSS styling via IDs and classes
 * Add both user and group Zotero accounts